 As you know, pursuant to its rights under the Master Power Purchase Agreement between Enron Power Marketing, Inc. ("EPMI") and Pacific Gas & Electric Company ("PG&E) (collectively, the "Parties"), dated October 9, 2000 (the "MPA"), EPMI elected to terminate the 3 power transactions thereunder as a result of the bankruptcy filing made by PG&E on April 6, 2001.
 Such notice of termination was delivered to PG&E on April 9, 2001.
 Additional contract terminations either became effective automatically as a result of PG&E’s bankruptcy filing under the terms of the particular contract or were elected by certain affiliates of EPMI, namely Enron Canada Corp. ("ECC") and Enron North America Corp. ("ENA"), as provided in the relevant termination notices furnished by ECC and ENA to PG&E. EPMI, ECC and ENA are referred to collectively herein, as appropriate, as "Enron," and the various contracts and/or transactions thereunder between PG&E and Enron that were terminated are referred to as the "Contracts."

 Pursuant to such contract terminations, Enron provided written notice to PG&E, as reflected in a letter dated April 24, 2001 (including all applicable supporting materials and calculations), of the applicable termination payment calculations due and owing to Enron or PG&E, as the case may be, under the Contracts.
-Under each of the Contracts, once the non-defaulting party, in this case Enron, furnishes the calculations of the termination payments, the defaulting party, in this case PG&E, is obligated to notify the non-defaulting party within a specified time frame whether it disagrees with the non-defaulting party's termination value calculations.
-For example, under Section 5.5 of the MPA, PG&E (as the defaulting party due to its bankruptcy) is obligated to furnish EPMI within 2 business days of receipt of EPMI's calculations a detailed explanation of any dispute it may have with Enron's termination payment calculations.
-The other Contracts provide for different time periods by which the defaulting party must respond to the non-defaulting party's calculations.

 At our meeting on April 25, 2001, we agreed to extend the time period by which PG&E must provide notice to Enron of its dispute, if any, with the termination calculations furnished by Enron under any of the Contracts (a "Dispute Notice") in order to permit further discussions between the Parties (the "Settlement Discussions") concerning (1) the methodology and/or procedures employed by Enron to make such calculations and the supporting material therefor and (2) a possible settlement between the Parties with respect to the amount and nature of the Parties' claims under the Contracts and the treatment thereof on an aggregate basis.
-In order to provide the Parties with sufficient time to negotiate a possible resolution, the date by which PG&E shall be required to furnish any Dispute Notice shall be extended to [May 25, 2001] (the "Initial Extension Period"), or such later date as may be agreed by the Parties, including any extension as may be effective during the period that any settlement agreement that may be executed by the Parties in connection herewith ("Settlement Agreement") may be under consideration by the Bankruptcy Court.
+In order to provide the Parties with sufficient time to negotiate a possible resolution, the date by which PG&E shall be required to furnish any Dispute Notice shall be extended to [June 20, 2001] (the "Initial Extension Period"), or such later date as may be agreed by the Parties, including any extension as may be effective during the period that any settlement agreement that may be executed by the Parties in connection herewith ("Settlement Agreement") may be under consideration by the Bankruptcy Court.